CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b2-Python-Ex1.md

 When it comes to programming in Python, it's critical to understand which Python interpreter is installed in the environment.
 The reason for this is that Python 3.0 re-wrote certain aspects of the language, which broke backward compatibility with Python 2.
 While it is still common to find Python code written for use with Python 2, most projects are now written for use with Python 3.
+To date, Python 2 is the default Python version installed on Apple macOS or Linux distributions, but be aware that Python 2 will not longer be maintained after January 1, 2020.
+We recommend you are aware of Python 2 and how to run Python 2 code if necessary, but focus your learning on Python 3 in your journey of network programmability.
 In this lab, Python 3 is the interpreter to use.

 While the two versions are different, it is entirely possible to have both Python 2 and Python 3 on the same system.
 It's also possible to have several different versions of each installed at the same time (i.e. Python 2.7, 3.4, 3.6,